 Content Management System ( CMS ):

-Search engines use crawlers, which are sometimes called bots or spiders, to read your web page content.
+Search engines use crawlers, which are sometimes called bots or spiders, to read your web page content and rank it.
 Once it enters a website, a crawler saves an HTML version of the page to the search engine’s index.

 An important thing to know about SEO is that your website should allow crawlers to access your site.
-There are a lot of ways you can harm how efficiently search engine’s can crawl your site.
-This restricts a crawler’s access unknowingly.
+There are a lot of ways you can unknowingly harm how efficiently search engine’s can crawl your site.
 Some examples are no indexed pages, broken links, URL errors, poor navigation, unoptimized hosting environments, inefficient coding, and outdated URLs.

 Therefore, it is vital to have your website checked from time to time for crawl efficiency.

 An algorithm is a formula, set of rules, or guidelines that search engines use to index and rank your content.
 Nobody knows exactly how search engines rank web page content.
-It’s estimated that Google, for example, uses over 200 algorithms to deterMine rankability.
-You can read more about how search engines work directly form Google HERE.
+But, it’s estimated that Google, for example, uses over 200 algorithms to determine rankability.
+You can read more about how search engines work directly from Google, HERE.

-You have be very careful about backlinks though.
+You have be very careful about backlinks, though.
 We always recommend against using any Black Hat SEO tactics.
-Paying for backlinks goes against Google’s Guidelines on links schemes and is considered Black Hat.
-When you engage in Black Hat SEO, you’re risking being penalized by Google.
-In some extreme cases, Google will blacklist your website and remove your site form their indexes.
-So always be authentic and don’t try to gain the system.
-The short term gain isn’t work the potential penalty.
+Paying for backlinks goes against Google’s Guidelines on link schemes and is considered Black Hat.
+When you engage in Black Hat SEO, you’re risking being penalized by Google with a manual action.
+In some extreme cases, Google will blacklist your website and remove your site from their indexes.
+So, always be authentic and don’t try to gain the system.
+The short term gain isn’t worth the potential penalty.

 Title tags are HTML code or elements that indicate the title of the post.
 They are the words that appear on top of the browser when the page is shared on social media.

 Alt text makes it possible for readers who are sight-impaired to understand what the site is showing in an image.
 The alt text describes the image for a better user experience.
-Search engines user alt text to create more context around the value being adding through the images you include in a blog post.
+Search engines use alt text to create more context around the images you include in a blog post.
+And thus, make your images more valuable.
 Search engines also prefer optimized alt text in order to be ADA compliant.

 A follow link is a link that essential search engines can follow.
-So if you have a follow link to another website on your blog, you’re essentially telling search engines to follow that link and pass on link juice.
-Follow links provide link juice, in other words they boost the rank of the page linked to the site.
+Follow links provide link juice – in other words, they boost the rank of the page linked to the site.
 This essentially helps the site become a result from search engines.
+So, if you have a follow link to another website on your blog, you’re essentially telling search engines to follow that link and pass on link juice.

 No Follow Link

 Conversion rates are incredibly important for bloggers.
-You can use your conversion rate to showcase your value to brands not just from a promotional standpoint but also from an actual sales generating standpoint.
-You can find your conversion rate in the your affiliate network dashboards.
+You can use your conversion rate to showcase your value to brands not just from a promotional standpoint, but also from an actual sales generating standpoint.
+You can find your conversion rate in the your affiliate network dashboard.

 Are there any search engine optimization or blogging terms you want us to define?

-So thats our list of SEO terms defined and hopefully explained with enough context to help you on your blogging journey.
-If you’re an Influencer and have any questions about the terms above, or want us to add more terms to our list, leave a comment below and we’ll add it to the list.
-Also definitely check out our blog for more information on SEO, the blogging industry, and how to brow your blog!
-We’re adding posts weekly and happy to cover any requests as well!
+So, thats our list of SEO terms defined and hopefully explained with enough context to help you on your blogging journey.
+If you’re an Influencer and have any questions about the terms above, or want us to add more terms to our list, leave a comment below.
+And while you’re here, we definitely recommend checking out our blog for more information on SEO, the blogging industry, and how to grow your blog!
+We add posts weekly and are happy to cover any requests as well!